-- Academic excellence - Master degree (or equivalent) in a related field (accomplished within the last six years

-- Non-German nationality

-- Residence in Germany not before August 2018

-- English language skills (C1)

-• German language skills (B2).
+- Academic excellence - Master degree (or equivalent) in a related field (accomplished within the last six years prior to the fellowship's start in April 2020; thesis graded with at least "good") - Non-German nationality - Residence in Germany not before August 2018 - English language skills (C1) - German language skills (B2).
 However, candidates less proficient than B2 are eligible for a German language class prior to the fellowship through the German Academic Exchange Service.